kolenaIO/kolena/docs/dataset/advanced-usage/extract-metadata-text.md

 ### Character Count

-**Character count** measures the total number of characters in a text, excluding spaces.
+**Character count** measures the total number of characters in a text.
 It can be useful in scenarios for testing how models handle texts of varying lengths, perhaps affecting processing time or output coherency.
 Character count is simply the sum of all characters present in the text.

 !!! example

-    "What phenomenon was conclusively proven by J. B. Rhine?" has  **47** characters (excluding spaces).
+    "What phenomenon was conclusively proven by J. B. Rhine?" has  **55** characters (including spaces).

 ### Word Count